-- always store material in original (moisture protective packaging) - do not open packaging prior to balance the temperature of the rolls with ambient air. - do not leave rolls or sheets in a room that may cool down at night under e.g. 15 °C or in a room which is heated up.
+- Always store material in original moisture protective packaging. - Do not open packaging prior to balancing the temperature of the rolls with ambient air temperature. - Do not leave rolls or sheets in a room that may cool down at night under 15°C or in a room which is heated up.